alexzhangs/aws-cfn-vpn/README.md

 ## Maintain DNS Records

-1. Add the public IPs of all nodes including the manage node as `A record`, such as `ss.yourdomain.com`.

-1. Add the public IP of manage node as `A record`, such as `admin.ss.aiview.com`.
+1. Create a DNS `A record`, such as `admin.ss`.yourdomain.com, pointing to the public IP of EC2 Instance of manager stack.

+    Use this domain to access to the shadowsocks-manager.

+1. Create a DNS `A record`, such as `vpn`.yourdomain.com, pointing to the public IP of EC2 Instance of manager stack.

+    Use this domain to access to the L2TP service.

-1. Add the public IP of XL2TPD node as `A record`, such as `vpn.aiview.com`.
+1. Create a DNS `A record`, such as `ss`.yourdomain.com pointing to the public IP of EC2 Instance of node stack.

+    If you use `name.com` as your Nameserver and have below settings before to create node stack, then you can skip this step, shadowsocks-manager has taken care of the DNS recorders.

+    ```ini
+    "SSDomainNameServer=name.com"
+    "SSDomainUsername=<your_username_of_name.com>"
+    "SSDomainCredential=<your_api_token_of_name.com>"
+    ```

+    Use this domain to access to the Shadowsocks service.

 ## Configure shadowsocks-manager

-### Add the Nodes to shadowsocks-manager

-1. Log in the shadowsocks-manager web console back with `admin.ss.aiview.com` after the DNS records get effective.
+1. Log in the shadowsocks-manager web console back at `http://admin.ss.yourdomain.com/admin` after the DNS records get effective.

 1. Goto `Home › Shadowsocks › Shadowsocks Nodes › Add Shadowsocks
-Node`, add a Shadowsocks node for each node stack you have created.

-    NOTE: For the Shadowsocks node created with the sample conf files, the property `SHADOWSOCKS MANAGERS › INTERFACE` should choose `Private` from the list since following setting is set in the conf file.

-    ```ini
-    "SSManagerInterface=2" # 1: Localhost, 2: Private, 3: Public.
-    ```

-    NOTE: For the Shadowsocks node in manage stack, you don't need to add it by yourself.
-It should have been added as a node already.
+Node`, to check the node list, all node stacks you created should have been registered as nodes automatically.

-### What to do next?
+    Note: The registration is rely on the AWS Config, SNS and Lambda services, it takes up to around 15 minutes to capture and delivery the config changes.

-Now you are ready to create Shadowsocks accounts in the web console.
-Or import the previously expoted accounts back.
+1. Now you are ready to create Shadowsocks accounts in the web console, or import the previously exported accounts back.

 ## Verify XL2TPD services